Dear Graduates,

 College Commencement Standard Bearers

-The college selects two graduating seniors to carry the college banner during the commencement ceremony.
-Selection of those students is based on academic achievement and excellence in their field of study.
+The college selects two graduating seniors to carry the college banner during the

 Honors at Graduation